pancongliang/openshift/cluster-operator/openshift-monitoring/alert/monitor-pod.md

 #### To increase the counter, one can use the following command
 ```
-$ curl http://service_IP:8080/ -X POST -d '{"word":"abc"}'   <--- This will reverse the word and increase the counter
+# This will reverse the word and increase the counter
+$ curl http://service_IP:8080/ -X POST -d '{"word":"abc"}'

+# Verify the counter
-$ curl -vk service_IP:8080/metrics  <-- Verify the counter
+$ curl -vk service_IP:8080/metrics
 ```